-Center Field of Gravity’s Second Annual Gravity Award Announcement and Guidelines
+Center Field of Gravity’s Third Annual Gravity Award Announcement and Guidelines

 1) There will be no submission fee; yes, it is free.
 The author of the winning story will be awarded $200.
-Participants who submitted last year are more than welcome to submit once again.
+Participants who have previously submitted are more than welcome to submit once again.

 2) We will be accepting previously unpublished science-fiction, fantasy, and horror short stories or long-form poems up to but not exceeding 17,000 words.
 This is a strict limit.
 Any story over the maximum by even a single word will be subject to immediate disqualification.
 We are very accepting of different views about what science-fiction, fantasy, and horror are.
 If you’re unsure, you can read the stories of our previous finalists to see what we enjoy.